 The highest scoring projects, the Foster Fellows, are presented in a short oral format the Friday following the Seldin Symposium at Grand Rounds.
 The audience will vote to select the finalist, which is awarded the Seldin Scholar award.
 The vision of the Seldin Symposium is to have all residents (and fellows) present at least one academic work every year.
 Work presented at the Seldin Symposium can be reported on one's CV and fellowship application.

-2023 Symposium Timeline
+Symposium Timeline

-- 4/28/23 - 8:00 am - Seldin Symposium Keynote Address at Grand Rounds
+• 4/19/24 - 8:00 am - Seldin Symposium Keynote Address at Grand Rounds

-11-:00 am - 3:00 pm - Seldin Symposium Poster Sessions
+• 11-:00 am - 2:00 pm - Seldin Symposium Poster Sessions

-12:00 noon - Seldin-Smith Physician Scientist Lecture - 5/5/23 - Foster Fellows Presentations
+• 12:00 noon - Seldin-Smith Physician Scientist Lecture

-2023 Grand Rounds Keynote Speaker
+Grand Rounds Keynote Speaker

 Professor of Medicine